 Online proctoring tools typically use machine learning and algorithms to help prevent cheating during online exams—requiring test takers to verify their identity before they can begin and automatically identifying possible suspicious behaviors throughout.
 They do this with features such as:

-- Biometric ID, most commonly facial recognition
+- Optical character recognition (OCR) and Biometrics, most commonly facial recognition

 - Secure web browsers